AdobeDocs/analytics.en/help/admin/admin/component-migration/component-migration.md

 Before you migrate any projects to Customer Journey Analytics, learn more about migrating projects in the [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](/help/admin/admin/component-migration/prepare-component-migration.md).

+In addition, do an [Adobe Analytics inventory](/help/admin/admin/analytics-inventory.md) using the tool available to Analytics administrators.

 ## Migrate Adobe Analytics projects to Customer Journey Analytics

 >[!IMPORTANT]